actualbudget/docs/docs/vision.md

 * Goal templates moved to the UI.
 * Mobile transaction entry.
-* Implementing and testing syncing providers other than Nordigen
+* Implementing and testing syncing providers other than Nordigen.
-* Enabling support for Nordigen and other syncing providers by default
+* Enabling support for Nordigen and other syncing providers by default.
 * Darkmode.
 * custom reports.
 * and more